A search for heavy axion-like particles in light-by-light scattering at the FCC-hh: Numerical results

+This implies that the dependence on the systematic uncertainty is still present in $SS_{\mathrm{disc}}$, but it is relatively weak.
+Our numerical calculations confirm this statement.

-The behavior of the exclusion regions in Fig.~\ref{fig:FCCSSexcldelta_0}, namely, specifically different plateau lengths and positions of the dips are directly coupled to how each collision mode interacts with the $m_{\gamma\gamma} > 1000$ GeV threshold.
+The behavior of the exclusion regions in the left panel of Fig.~\ref{fig:FCCSSall_delta_0}, namely, specifically different plateau lengths and positions of the dips are directly coupled to how each collision mode interacts with the $m_{\gamma\gamma} > 1000$ GeV threshold.

-The plateau represents a "massless-limit" regime where the $m_{\gamma\gamma}$ cut is much larger than the ALP mass $m_a$: \begin{description} \item[--] For pp and pPb collisions the plateaus are extends up to nearly 1000 GeV and 900 GeV, respectively.
+The plateau represents a "massless-limit" regime where the $m_{\gamma\gamma}$ cut is much larger than the ALP mass $m_a$: \begin{description} \item[--] For pp and pPb collisions the plateaus extend up to nearly 1000 GeV and 900 GeV, respectively.

 This is because the protons give a very ``hard'' photon spectrum.
 Even as $m_a$ begins to approach the 1 TeV, the signal yield above the 1000 GeV threshold remains dominated by the high-energy photon-photon luminosity, keeping the limit on $f_a^{-1}$ constant. \item[--] For the PbPb case, the plateau is much shorter, ending around 180 GeV.